Home AI GrowthLoop Brings Generative AI To Its Customer Data Platform

 But fragmented data is still a big problem for them, making it hard to understand the impact of specific channels on campaign performance.

-On Tuesday, mar tech company GrowthLoop announced the launch of its new customer data platform, called The Loop, which uses generative AI technology to analyze campaign tactics and make specific recommendations about what’s working and what else is likely to work.
+On Tuesday, mar tech company GrowthLoop announced the launch of a new tool in its customer data platform, called The Loop, which uses generative AI technology to analyze campaign tactics and make specific recommendations about what’s working and what else is likely to work.

-This comes less than a year after GrowthLoop partnered with generative AI company Typeface to release Marve, an AI product that helps marketers quickly produce audience segments and customer journeys.
+This comes over a year after GrowthLoop’s release of Marve, an AI product that helps marketers quickly produce audience segments and customer journeys.

 While these two products are very much connected, The Loop goes further, CEO Chris O’Neill told AdExchanger.